RocketDerp/April14_2025/Media_Ecology/Media_Ecology_Lessons.md

 The experience of publishing a photograph and having an audience who is addicted to reaction-commenting / reviewing every single photograph and comment they encounter.
 Line-item reaction voting / "likes" / comments on every media with other media.

 https://old.reddit.com/r/comics/comments/1nipm5z/ribbon_oc/

+The character's reaction depicts what Rick Roderick said in 1993: vertigo in the face of too much informatioon.
+A swarm of reaction-comments to a single photograph.